Old-Time Music for Beginners: An introduction to fiddle tunes and bluegrass for backup musicians

 - On the third play, see if the color changes match where you thought the chords change.

-Because most fiddle and bluegrass-oriented jams do NOT have printed song sheets, you will eventually need to identify the correct chords to a song by listening.
-That skill will take time to develop, and the work below will help.
+You will be given the chords to play for the songs here, but be aware that most fiddle and bluegrass-oriented camps and workshops do NOT have printed song sheets and you will eventually need to identify the correct chords to a song by listening.
+The work below helps you build up to playing completely by ear.

-Because most fiddle and bluegrass-oriented jams do NOT have printed song sheets, you will eventually need to identify the correct chords to a song by listening.
-That skill will take time to develop, and the work below will help.
+You will be given the chords to play for the songs here, but be aware that most fiddle and bluegrass-oriented camps and workshops do NOT have printed song sheets and you will eventually need to identify the correct chords to a song by listening.
+The work below helps you build up to playing completely by ear.

 - Get out your instrument and tune it accurately.